gosuri/nextjs-notes/README.md

 # Introduction to React

 React is a declarative UI library.
-One can declare the desired DOM state (using JSX language), React will figure out the steps of how to update the DOM on your behalf.
+One can declare the desired DOM state (using JSX language) and will figure out how to update the DOM on your behalf.

-## Imperative vs Declarative Programming
+Imperative vs. Declarative Programming

-Impeative is a verbose where functions are implicitly coded in every step required to solve a problem.
+Imperative is verbose, where functions are implicitly coded in every step required to solve a problem.
 For example:

 ```html
 <!-- index.html -->